24-hour Storm Water Hotline: 801.229.7577

 Long-Term Storm Water Management

 Traditional storm water systems are made up of structures used to collect runoff and convey that water to a nearby river or lake.
-Here are the elements that make up the City of Orem’s storm drainage system.
+The following elements that make up the City of Orem’s storm drainage system.

 These structures are where water goes from the surface to the underground pipes.
 The most common elements of these structures are the curbface inlet which is an opening cut into the curb with a grated inlet in the gutter.
 Catch basins are designed to have a depression below where the water enters the pipe.
 This allows for sediment to accumulate here.